weatherforce/weatherforce.github.io/content/ipyleaflet-legend_release.md

 mymap.add_control(my_legend)
 ```

-And this is is what you will obtains as a final result into your notebook:
+This is the output of the result in your notebook:
 ![image](/images/map_legend.png)

 More details on [repository notebook example](https://github.com/weatherforce/ipyleaflet-legend/blob/master/example/test_legend.ipynb)

-Enjoy !
+Enjoy!

 T.Pouvreau @Weatherforce